- Who are the members of ACEC Ohio?

 - Are engineering companies regulated or licensed by the state of Ohio?

-- Does ACEC Ohio admit affiliate or associate members?
+- Does ACEC Ohio admit affiliate members?

 - I am looking for an engineering company to assist me with a specific project.
 Can ACEC Ohio help?